-In a weaker economic environment we expect consumer spending to slow, particularly discretionary consumer spending.
+In a weaker economic environment, we expect consumer spending to slow, particularly discretionary consumer spending.
 This puts their high growth rates at risk.
 The BNPL sector provides very short-term credit; in order to grow it has to write new loans as well as replace repaid loans.

 Regulators have not kept pace with the growth of BNPL, which are currently not technically lenders as they do not charge interest.
 It’s a new area of credit for regulators to get their heads around.
 The sector is getting increasing scrutiny from regulatory bodies such as ASIC.
 Greater regulatory requirements will impose costs and may require changes to business models and slow growth.

-The growth of the sector and low barriers to entry is seeing competition increase; e-commerce portal Shopify announced plans to launch a product.
+The growth of the sector and low barriers to entry is seeing competition increase; the e-commerce portal Shopify announced plans to launch a product.
 However, established players such as Afterpay are building a network effect between retailers and customers.

 Blue Sky Valuations

-The market is pricing in huge expectations, leaving little room for missteps and is largely ignoring risks.
+The market is pricing in huge expectations, leaving little room for missteps, and is largely ignoring risks.

 What should investors do now?

-We are becoming more enthusiastic about Zip Co following product enhancements and now significant US growth potential from its US BNPL business QuadPay, a purchased last year and undertook a $150m raising late last year in order to promote its growth.
+We are becoming more enthusiastic about Zip Co following product enhancements and now significant US growth potential from its US BNPL business QuadPay, purchased last year and undertook a $150m raising late last year in order to promote its growth.
 We hopped on board the Z1P bandwagon again after the announcement and the chickens are well and truly coming home to roost.
-We’re holding on and reassessing Zip’s value but for now it’s definitely a case of hold on and enjoy the ride.
+We’re holding on and reassessing Zip’s value but for now, it’s definitely a case of hold on and enjoy the ride.